-I, , grant th he right and permiss ion to College of Saint Mary t 0 record my participa cion and appearance with photography, video graphy, audio or any other medium (collective) y the "Recordings") and use reproduce, com municate and publish my nam e, likeness and biograp phical material in the Reco ordings of any or all sessions made of me by College of Saint Ma ry.
-I hereby release the C College from any an d all liability in law or equity that I, my spouse, h eirs or personal representa atives have arising f rom or related to the use and publication of some or all of the Recordings.
-I understand that t he recordings may be edited for r educational purpose s.
-I release and waive an y claims or rights of f compensation or ownership regarding such uses and understand that all su uch recordings shall remain the property of Colleg e of Saint Mary.
-C
+I, \\\\\\, grant the right and permission to College of Saint Mary to use and publish the photography, audio and/or visual recordings of any or all sessions made of me by College of Saint Mary, and hereby release the College from any and all liability from its use and publication of some or all of the recordings for the College's educational purposes.
+I understand that the recordings may be edited; however, College of Saint Mary will not edit the recordings so as to misrepresent or alter the meaning of the contributions.

+I release and waive any claims or rights of compensation or ownership regarding such uses and understand that all such recordings shall remain the property of College of Saint Mary.

 Policies are subject to revision.
 Students are expected to review the handbook at the beginning of each semester to be aware of any policy revisions.
-Students will be notified via Canvas announcements of any revisions.